Gregorgeous/ksi-website-online-test-mechanism/README.md

 ```
 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

-2. Next, you need to set-up your firebase project and connect it with an app (otherwise you won't be able to create your own authorisation accounts and, in result, be able to pass through login form)
+2. Next, you need to set-up your firebase project and connect it with an app (otherwise you won't be able to create your own authorisation accounts and, in result, be able to pass through login form) <br />
 a.
-Once you've created new project for this app, go to "authentication" tab and click the "web setup" button on the right hand side.
+Once you've created new project for this app, go to "authentication" tab and click the "web setup" button on the right hand side. <br />
-b. copy everything inside "var config" object.
+b. copy everything inside "var config" object. <br />
 c.
-Create a file called "fbConfig.js" inside ksi-website-online-test-mechanism/src with a following structure:
+Create a file called "fbConfig.js" inside ksi-website-online-test-mechanism/src with a following structure:  <br />
 ``` bash
 export default {
   apiKey: "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx",